Python pass statement is a no-operation statement. It’s used to create empty code blocks and empty functions.

 def bar(): pass print('bar') pass if True: pass pass print('True') else: print('False') pass pass

-Why do we need pass statement?
+Why do we need a pass statement?

 - Python pass statement is very helpful in defining an empty function or an empty code block.

-- The most important use of pass statement is to create a contract for classes and functions that we want to implement later on.
+- The most important use of the pass statement is to create a contract for classes and functions that we want to implement later on.
 For example, we can define a Python module like this:

 class EmployeeDAO: def get_emp_by_id(self, i): """ TODO: implement this function later on :param i: employee id :return: employee object """ pass def delete_emp(self, i): pass # This function will read Employees CSV Data file and return list of Employees def read_csv_file(file): pass

 We can proceed with the implementation.
-The third party code knows the functions and methods that we will implement, so they can proceed with their implementation.
+The third-party code knows the functions and methods that we will implement, so they can proceed with their implementation.